mdblp/blip/README.md

 ## Copyright management
-The default copyright profile "Diabeloop" can be found in `Preferences | Editor | Copyright`.
+The copyright profile "Diabeloop" can be found in `Preferences | Editor | Copyright`.

 ### Enable copyright update on save
 To enable the automatic copyright update on file save